code-dash/shopify-utils/README.md

 ### Added

-- metafield export option
+- metafields duplication option for all page types
+- metafields duplication for product variants

 ### Updated

-- diplication will open new box where you can choose if metafields should be included
+- duplication will open new box where you can choose if metafields should be included

 ## [0.1.0] - 2020-05-24